zuozhenggh/learning-library/solutions-library/oci-move-improve/monitoring/monitoring.md

 ### **Confirming the Agent is Running**

-21. Open OMC and navigate to agents by accessing the menu on the left hand side of your screen and clicking Administration -> Agents.
+21. Open OMC and navigate to agents by accessing the menu on your screen's left-hand side and clicking Administration -> Agents.

 22. At the bar at the top, click Cloud Agents, and you should see your Virtual Box Agent up and running.

-23. To monitor your agent, click the hamburger menu on the right hand side of the agent and click "view in monitoring"
+23. To monitor your agent, click the hamburger menu on the right-hand side of the agent and click "view in monitoring."

     ![](./images/11.png "")